 The Hermeneutical and Theological Difference

-It is also important to note that there is a crucial difference between scripture and tradition on the one hand, and hermeneutics on the other.
-Exegesis and tradition have to do with the difference between understanding what the writers of Scripture taught, and what was taught in the traditions of the church, and how we address the same issues today in a different ecclesial and cultural setting.
+It is also important to note that there is a crucial difference between Scripture and tradition on the one hand, and hermeneutics on the other.
+This is the difference between understanding what the writers of Scripture taught, and what was taught in the traditions of the church (exegesis and church history), and how we address the same issues today in a different ecclesial and cultural setting (hermeneutics and systematic theology).
 It is the difference between “what did it mean?” and “what does it mean?,” between what Scripture and tradition said then, and how we apply it today.
 Too many opponents of WO think that the question can be resolved by a simple appeal to Scripture or tradition.
 Protestants will appeal to Paul’s prohibitions against women speaking in church or having authority over men.
 Catholics will appeal to the church’s tradition of ordaining men, and assume that this settles the question.
 But the question needs to be addressed theologically.
 Biblical or historical precedent alone is not a theological argument without addressing the theological reasons behind the precedent.

 One last point.
 Some topics are, by their nature, polemical.
 Discussions of politics and women’s ordination inevitably raise hackles.
 That’s just the way it is.
 It is not my intention to offend, but some will no doubt take offense at what I write.
 I wish anger and hurt feelings could be avoided, but this is not a reason not to say things that I think need to be said.

 So much for preliminaries.
-Future posts will consider individual arguments.
+Future essays will consider individual arguments.